 Focusing On Our Global Expertise For Local Use

-In order to be successful at supporting this new aerospace and life sciences initiative for the region, the Kontich site is leveraging extensive experience that has been gathered over many years as well as proven application success in these industries from Saint-Gobain Seals as a company.
+In order to be successful at supporting this new aerospace and life science initiative for the region, the Kontich site is leveraging extensive experience that has been gathered over many years as well as proven application success in these industries as a company.

-When it comes to aerospace, Saint-Gobain Seals has been a leader in providing critical parts in the Space Shuttle, International Space Station, Mars Rover Curiosity, the Space Launch System and advancements in commercial and military aircraft.
+When it comes to space, Omniseal Solutions™ has been a leader in providing critical parts in the Space Shuttle, International Space Station, Mars Rover Curiosity, the Space Launch System and advancements in commercial and general aircraft.
 Its polymers, composites and metal seals address high-temperature, cryogenic and performance needs of aerospace and space Tier 1s and OEMs, with their use also in auxiliary power units, jet engines, actuators, landing gear, rotor heads, turboshaft, fuel tanks, and more.

 Focusing On Our Customers

 This announcement prioritizes customer needs, increases our global focus, customization abilities and speed to address market needs.
-It is based on the Kontich management team’s five-year road map for the site, which is regularly reviewed based on contributing to the overall Saint-Gobain, High Performance Solutions and Saint-Gobain Seals strategy, as well as successful operational practices at other Saint-Gobain sites.
+It is based on the Kontich management team’s five-year road map for the site, which is regularly reviewed based on contributing to the overall Saint-Gobain High Performance Solutions and Omniseal Solutions' strategy, as well as successful operational practices at other Saint-Gobain sites.
 It will involve new construction, structural changes to the way teams are set up, increased digitization and a greater focus on employee advancement.